 However, when it snows or it is icy the position and steepness of the school grounds can cause us some challenges.

-Our Premises Manager and Caretaker arrive very early onto the school grounds to assess the site and grit paths to ensure all entrances into school are clear and safe.
+Our Site Manager arrives very early onto the school grounds to assess the site and grit paths to ensure all entrances into school are clear and safe.
 This allows us to keep the school and our grounds open as much as possible.
 However, it is the responsibility of parent(s)/carer(s) to get their children to school when it is bad weather and the school is open.

 To help with this, here are some points to consider: